Criminal Justice Reform

 The Campaign is currently advocating for a number of reforms designed to restore fundamental fairness to the justice system, eliminate racial disparities in administration and enforcement, reduce crime, restore public safety and save taxpayer money.
 To learn more, click here.

 New Jersey's historical refusal to allow injection drug users access to sterile syringes seriously hindered disease prevention efforts and contributed to the state having the fifth highest number of adult HIV cases in the nation.
-In response to this public health crisis, DPA created the Campaign for a Healthier New Jersey and successfully advocated for the creation of syringe access programs as well as the non-prescription sale of syringes in pharmacies.
+In response to this public health crisis, the Drug Policy Alliance created the Campaign for a Healthier New Jersey and successfully advocated for the creation of syringe access programs as well as the non-prescription sale of syringes in pharmacies.
 Both of these reforms were major victories in the fight against HIV, hepatitis C and other blood-borne infections.

 Our Hepatitis C Action Campaign also supports requiring hospitals and health care professionals to offer hepatitis C testing to the age group at the highest risk of being infected with the virus.
 Click here to learn how you can get involved in the fight against this deadly epidemic.